AryanT10/INTRO/README.md

 -🐰 As a student in my second semester, I'm actively learning and improving my skills in various programming languages such as C++, JavaScript, and more.
 On my profile, you'll find a collection of projects that I've completed as part of my college assignments and personal endeavors.

+-🧑🏻‍💻 Currently, I'm exploring various domains of programming and software development, eager to apply my learning in real-world projects

 -😊 I am learning C++ and the understanding of programming fundamentals, object-oriented concepts, algorithms, and data structures.
 I'm continuously exploring new concepts and techniques to enhance my coding abilities, " learn until the Stack overflows ".

 -🌐 Additionally, I'm working on web development projects using HTML, CSS, and JavaScript.
 These projects showcase my proficiency in creating interactive and visually appealing web applications, incorporating frameworks and libraries to enhance functionality.